hejyll/jadio/README.md

     "radiko.jp": {"mail": None, "password": None},
 }

-# Jpradio class can be used to handle all platforms.
+# jadio class can be used to handle all platforms.
-with jpradio.Jpradio(configs) as platform:
+with jadio.Jadio(configs) as platform:
     # Get program information from all platforms.
     programs = platform.get_programs()

     # Search for programs with specified conditions in pymongo-like query.
-    query = jpradio.ProgramQuery(
+    query = jadio.ProgramQuery(
         station_id="TBS",
         program_name={"$regex": "JUNK"},
     )
-    programs = jpradio.search_programs(programs, query)
+    programs = jadio.search_programs(programs, query)

     # Download the searched programs.
     for program in programs: